eonx-com/easy-monorepo/packages/EasyErrorHandler/readme.md

 ## Usage overview

-The package provides several **[Exceptions](exceptions.md)** for common error conditions, e.g. 404 Not Found errors.
+The package will work with any PHP exception, but it provides several tailored **[Exceptions](exceptions.md)** for common error conditions, e.g. 404 Not Found errors.

 The **[ErrorHandler](error-handler.md)** provides the main methods to build HTTP responses for exceptions and to report on exceptions (e.g. logging).

 HTTP responses are built with **[error response builders](response-builders.md)**.
 These builders progressively build the response body, status code and headers.
 You can implement your own error response builders.
-The HTTP response body is formatted as JSON.
+The HTTP response body is formatted as JSON by default, but you can implement your own formatter (see [Response format](response-format.md)).

 **[Error reporters](reporters.md)** report on exceptions.
 The default error reporter logs to the main logging channel of your application, but you can implement custom error reporters, e.g. to send email.